fstp3000/final_project/report.md

 The current inspection process for organic verification is opaque and cumbersome, and is based on inconsistent standards from random samples; to simplify this process, we propose a new course of action using blockchain.

 ### Blockchain Application
 Insect populations, of which are essential to maintaining ecosystem balance, are being decimated by pesticides all throughout the world.
-The first think that might come to your mind is: What role might blockchain play in combating this phenomenon?
+The first thing that might come to your mind is: What role might blockchain play in combating this phenomenon?
 Good question!<br>

-Proving the organic status of agri-cultural products has been and re-mains one of the most difficult pro-cesses in the agricultural industry.<br>
+Proving the organic status of agricultural products has been and remains one of the most difficult pro-cesses in the agricultural industry.<br>

 First of all, what is organic defined as?
 According to the Taiwan government:<br>
 Existing methods require verification by numerous agencies.<br>